 HL7 provides a framework for exchanging clinical and administrative data between software applications used by various healthcare providers.
 Proper implementation of HL7 can greatly improve healthcare workflows, reduce costs, and enhance patient care.

-This article will examine the current state of HL7 usage, the barriers to adopting HL7, and how medical providers can leverage HL7 to unlock its full potential.
+Below, we examine the current state of HL7 usage, the barriers to adopting HL7, and how medical providers can leverage HL7 to unlock its full potential.

 An Introduction to Health Level 7 (HL7)